Chatter Back End

 }

-uses the pool to query the database for stored chatt
+uses an open connection from the connection pool to query the database for stored chatts.

 var chattArr [][]any